 Depending on the level of taxable income earned in an excise tax year, the Company may choose to carry forward taxable income in excess of current year dividend distributions into the next excise tax year and pay a 4.0% excise tax on such income, as required.
 To the extent that the Company determines that its estimated current year annual taxable income will be in excess of estimated current year dividend distributions for excise tax purposes, the Company accrues excise tax, if any, on estimated excess taxable income as taxable income is earned.
+Since the Company's IPO, the Company has not accrued or paid excise tax.

-In accordance with certain applicable Treasury regulations and private letter rulings issued by the Internal Revenue Service, a RIC may treat a distribution of its own stock as fulfilling its RIC distribution requirements if each stockholder may elect to receive his or her entire distribution in either cash or stock of the RIC subject to a limitation on the aggregate amount of cash to be distributed to all stockholders, which limitation must be at least 20.0% of the aggregate declared distribution.
+In accordance with certain applicable U.S. Treasury regulations and private letter rulings issued by the Internal Revenue Service, a RIC may treat a distribution of its own stock as fulfilling its RIC distribution requirements if each stockholder may elect to receive his or her entire distribution in either cash or stock of the RIC, subject to a limitation on the aggregate amount of cash to be distributed to all stockholders, which limitation must be at least 20.0% of the aggregate declared distribution.
 If too many stockholders elect to receive cash, each stockholder electing to receive cash will receive a pro rata amount of cash (with the balance of the distribution paid in stock).
 In no event will any stockholder, electing to receive cash, receive less than 20.0% of his or her entire distribution in cash.
 If these and certain other requirements are met, for U.S federal income tax purposes, the amount of the dividend paid in stock will be equal to the amount of cash that could have been received instead of stock.

-For income tax purposes, the Company has paid distributions on its common stock from ordinary income in the amount of \$25.1 million and \$18.3 million during the tax years ended August 31, 2015 and 2014, respectively.
+For income tax purposes, the Company has paid distributions on its common stock from ordinary income in the amount of \$24.5 million, \$25.1 million, and \$18.3 million during the tax years ended August 31, 2016, 2015 and 2014, respectively.

 ASC Topic 740 - Income Taxes ("ASC 740"), provides guidance for how uncertain tax positions should be recognized, measured, presented and disclosed in the financial statements.
-ASC 740 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
+ASC 740 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" to be sustained by the applicable tax authority.
 Tax positions deemed to meet a "more-likely-than-not" threshold would be recorded as a tax benefit or expense in the current period.
 The Company recognizes interest and penalties, if any, related to unrecognized tax benefits as income tax expense in the consolidated statements of operations.
-As of December 31, 2015 and December 31, 2014, there were no uncertain tax positions.
+As of December 31, 2016 and December 31, 2015, there were no uncertain tax positions.